-The programme offers, apart from safe housing, a series of services that cover their basic needs (education, health, psychosocial development, legal aid, interpretation etc), along with a proper level of care and guardianship.
-Emphasis is given to setting targets, boosting self-esteem and self-preservation, developing their personalities, improving and empowering the skills developed, with the aim of enabling their smooth coming of age and integration to Greek society.
-The programme is framed by an interdisciplinary team, which consists of social worker, psychologist and other caretakers and offers psychosocial support with a view to the the teenagers’ gradual independence.
+The programme offers, in addition to safe housing, a series of services that cover minors’ basic needs (education, health, psychosocial development, legal aid, interpretation etc), along with a proper level of care and guardianship.
+Emphasis is placed on setting goals, boosting self-esteem and self-preservation, developing personal interests, and embracing personal empowerment.
+The aim of this programme is to enable participants’ smooth coming-of-age and ultimate integration into Greek society.
+The programme is supervised by an interdisciplinary team, which consists of a social worker, psychologist and other caretakers.
+This team offers psychosocial support to teens and encourages their gradual independence.

 The activity is implemented with the support of UNICEF, UNHCR and Just Cycling and funding by the European Commission, the important contribution of the Public Prosecutor for Minors and METAdrasi’s Guardianship Network for Unaccompanied Minors, as well as with the cooperation of EKKA (National Center for Social Solidarity).
 The activity is now being implemented with the support of the Ministry of Migration and Asylum.